4n4ru/CI-PP3-FairyBot/README.md

 2. As a user, I want an option to add multiple children
 3. As a user, I want to pick from a list of stories
 4. As a user, I want to be able to delete info about my child
+5. As a user, I want to be able to save a story for later
+6. As a user, I want to be able to read a saved story

 ### Site Owner Stories
-5. As a site owner, I want the user to get feedback in case of wrong input
+7. As a site owner, I want the user to get feedback in case of wrong input
+8. As a site owner, I want the user to be able to read multiple stories
-6. As a site owner, I want the user to be able to run the app again and again
+9. As a site owner, I want only the user who saved the story to be able to read the same.

 ## Technical Design